Chronic Pain

 Opioid Therapy

-Opioids are sometimes prescribed for chronic neuropathic pain when other options have failed.
+Opioids are sometimes prescribed for chronic neuropathic pain when other options have not provided adequate relief.
 Evidence for their long-term effectiveness in neuropathic pain specifically is limited, and the risks of dependence, tolerance, and side effects are significant.
-Most pain specialists now reserve opioids for carefully selected patients and as part of a broader multimodal plan rather than as a primary approach.
+Current clinical guidelines generally reserve opioids for carefully selected patients as part of a broader multimodal plan rather than as a primary or standalone approach.

 Nerve Blocks and Interventional Procedures

 Targeted injections of local anesthetic or corticosteroid around specific nerves or nerve clusters can provide temporary relief for some neuropathic pain presentations.
 Sympathetic nerve blocks are used in CRPS.
 Epidural injections are used for spinal pain.
 The relief these procedures provide is frequently temporary, and repeated procedures carry cumulative risk.
-They do not modify the underlying nerve damage.
+They do not modify the underlying nerve damage or restore the vascular environment the nerves depend on.

 Spinal Cord Stimulation

 An implanted device delivers low-level electrical impulses to the spinal cord to interrupt pain signaling.
 Spinal cord stimulation is used for CRPS, failed back surgery syndrome, and certain peripheral neuropathy presentations.
-It is effective for a subset of patients and provides meaningful relief when it works.
-It does not halt nerve deterioration and requires ongoing management of the implanted hardware.
+It provides meaningful relief for a subset of patients when it works.
+It does not halt nerve deterioration, does not address underlying vascular deficits, and requires ongoing management of implanted hardware.

 Physical and Occupational Therapy

-Structured rehabilitation addresses the functional consequences of chronic pain, helping patients maintain strength, mobility, and independence.
+Structured rehabilitation addresses the functional consequences of chronic pain, helping patients maintain strength, mobility, and independence where possible.
 Desensitization techniques are used in CRPS.
 Graded motor imagery and mirror therapy have shown benefit for phantom limb pain and CRPS in some patients.
-These approaches improve quality of life and function but do not resolve the underlying pain generator.
+These approaches can improve quality of life and functional capacity but do not resolve the underlying nerve damage or vascular deficit generating the pain.

 When Patients Explore Investigational Options